pwittchen/interview-questions/questions-for-the-employer.md

 - Do you have any integration trips?
 - Do you have any educational budget for the trainings and conferences?
 - Do you allow to attend trainings and conferences (as an attendee or speaker)?
 Are you covering cost of it?
-- Do you allow to work partially or fully remotely?
-- What types of employment/agreement do you offer: B2B contract or permanent employment?

 //TODO: review it and add more questions, check JOEL score